ssamakar/team-tmnt-1/README.md

 * Make a way in your team view to get back to the home page

 ##Step 5 (Black Diamond): Make a nested view for each individual character
-* Add a `getCharacter` method for the turtleService using this url: 'http://pure-ocean-3603.herokuapp.com/character/'+charId
+* Add a `getCharacter` method for the TurtleService using this url: 'http://pure-ocean-3603.herokuapp.com/character/'+charId
 * Nest a view and create the appropriate state for showing the character information when someone clicks on a character on the team page.
 Use the [angular-ui-router](https://github.com/angular-ui/ui-router) docs for help.